 Whether by nature or by practice, I am personally quite susceptible to the Zeigarnik effect.
 As an avid GTD‘er I try very hard to capture the various open loops as they come up so I can circle back and address them by providing an update or otherwise following up.
 That allows me to provide closure and move on to the next thing.

 It’s a blessing

-I have frequently been commended for keeping on top of things and I do view it as a point of pride that I rarely let things slip through my fingers.
-It has helped me considerably in my career in IT which is regularly challenged with the need to manage lots of little details.
+I have frequently been commended for keeping on top of things, and I do view it as a point of pride that I rarely let things slip through my fingers.
+It has helped me considerably in my career in IT, which is regularly challenged by the need to manage lots of little details.

 It’s a curse